 Sources:

 There has been a significant change in the U.S. healthcare system over the past month.
 You would be forgiven for missing it.
-This month, for the first time in U.S. history, the government concluded price negotiations for 10 drugs that Medicare recipients take regularly and that accounted for $50.5B in annual Medicare spending — $3.4B in out-of-pocket costs for Medicare beneficiaries in 2022.
+This month, for the first time in U.S. history, the government concluded the IRA Medicare price negotiations for 10 drugs that recipients take regularly and that accounted for $50.5B in annual Medicare spending — $3.4B in out-of-pocket costs for Medicare beneficiaries in 2022.
 The negotiated prices were announced on Thursday, August 15.

 If you have a family member or you yourself receive drugs through Medicare, the names of the drugs negotiated will be familiar: they help prevent strokes, control diabetes, and help fight cancer – common conditions faced by the country’s growing over-65 population.
 In many cases, the costs of these drugs can be as significant a burden as the diseases they are meant to treat.
 So, if the government steps in and negotiates down the price for you and/ or your family member, that should be a good thing, right?